 Finally, use your 4th paragraph to offer more facts, stats, and figures.
 You want the reader to understand what makes your business so special.

 This is the best place to tell your target audience how your news will affect them.
 To do this, use this space to highlight future implications.
 If you have future business plans related to your announcement, then you can mention them here.

-There are a few more elements which go into the recommended press release format.
+There are a few more elements that go into the recommended press release format.
 In essence, this is the icing on your cake.

 The purpose of your boilerplate is to explain what makes your brand a reliable thought leader.
 Use this space to highlight your company background.
 Of course, it might also be helpful to mention how long you’ve been in business.
 If your company has won relevant awards or accolades, mention them here.

 In some cases, your press release focuses on more than one company.
 A good example of this is if your news is about a merger.
 If this is the case, each company needs its own boilerplate.